bhomik749/Code-Analyser/README.md

 ## Code-Analyser

-**Code-Analyser** is a modular, extensible system designed to analyze GitHub repositories using reasoning capabilities of Gemini-2.5-flash and a LangGraph-based multi-step workflow.
+Code-Analyser is a multi-phase code understanding engine designed to analyze GitHub repositories and answer user questions interactively with the backend of Langgraph.

-It enables deep code understanding, including directory inspection, function usage tracing, pipeline flow extraction, type inference, dependency mapping, and multi-turn conversational analysis.
+Currently, the system is capable of performing following tasks:

+- Repository Indexing
+- Incremental Code Parsing
+- Query-Aware file selection
+- Multi-turn Q&A

+The project is optimized for long-term exploration of large repositories.
+The more you chat, the more code gets parsed, making future answers faster and richer.

 This project is under active development.